AFC Mobile: Changes to coaching staff

 After finishing the 2018 GCPL season, head coach Nate Nicholas stepped down.

 Ultimately, Spring Hill College's men's soccer coach Steve Wieczorek was named as Nicholas's replacement on January 7, 2019.

+Support

 Rivalries

+Mobile's main rival is Union 10, who are based across Mobile Bay in Daphne, Alabama.
+The matches between these two clubs are referred to as the 251 Derby.

-The club's main rival is Port City FC (formerly Biloxi City FC), who play in Gulfport, Mississippi.
-The clubs compete for the fan-based Forgotten Coast Cup, which started in 2017 when they were both in the GCPL.
+AFC had a rivalry with Port City FC (formerly Biloxi City FC), who played in Gulfport, Mississippi when both clubs participated in the GCPL.
+They competed for the fan-based Forgotten Coast Cup.

 Attendance

 For their debut game on May 14, 2017, AFC Mobile more than quadrupled the highest ever attendance for the Gulf Coast Premier League.
 In their second home game on June 10, 2017 against Biloxi City FC, AFC Mobile drew 924 to Archbishop Lipscomb Stadium, which topped the league's previous record.
 On June 8, 2017, AFC Mobile became the first team in the Gulf Coast Premier League to break 1,000 people in attendance against CD Motagua of New Orleans.

 During their second season, AFC Mobile would go on to draw over 1,400 fans twice against the Gulf Coast Rangers and Port City FC.